Predictions of Stellar Occultations by Haumea and the Event of 4 May 2026: The 2026 May 4 Event

 The observations revealed the presence of a companion at a separation of 0.10 ± 0.02 arcsec at 832 nm and 0.14 ± 0.02 arcsec at 562 nm, with a magnitude difference of $\Delta m$ = 3.1 ± 0.3 (see Fig.~\ref{fig:contrast}).
 The position angle was measured to be 7 ± 2 degrees, or its supplementary value (due to the intrinsic 180° ambiguity inherent to speckle interferometric reconstructions).
 Fig.~\ref{fig:contrast} presents the resulting contrast curves: the background contrast reaches meaningful depth only beyond separations of \textasciitilde{}0.1 arcsec \citep{HowellFurlan2022FrASS_GeminiSpeckle}.
 The typical ghost solution (mirror ambiguity) is also evident in the data.

 This detected companion affects the occultation prediction because the system's photocenter is shifted by approximately 8 milliarcseconds toward the companion relative to the primary star's nominal position in Gaia DR3.
 This is not a severe shift given the much larger angular size of the shadow.
-The northward star position is preferred, although the southward solution cannot be discarded because of the residual 180° ambiguity in the speckle reconstruction.
+Bispectral analysis of the phase information contained in the images \citep{Horch2011AJ_DSSI} can be used to select the correct quadrant; in our case it favoured the northern location for the companion star, although the southward solution cannot be completely discarded.

 Another consequence of our finding of a companion at \textasciitilde0.12 arcsec is that this star will also be occulted, with a shadow path most likely favorable for the south of Africa, although the north of Europe solution remains possible.
 As the companion is \textasciitilde3.1 mag fainter than the primary, the occultation will be similar to that in 2017 \citep{Ortiz2017NatureHaumeaRing} and will cause brightness drops detectable with more powerful telescopic resources than for the primary.
 But this enhances the detectability of the event and the potential scientific return.